NetworkBlockDevice/nbd/doc/proto.md

 This reply type MUST NOT be used except as documented by the experimental `STRUCTURED_REPLY` extension; see below.

+#### Terminating the transmission phase

+There are two methods of terminating the transmission phase:

+* The client sends `NBD_CMD_DISC` whereupon the server MUST close down the TLS session (if one is running) and then close the TCP connection.
+This is referred to as 'initiating a soft disconnect'.
+Soft disconnects can only be initiated by the client.

+* The client or the server drops the TCP session (in which case it SHOULD shut down the TLS session first).
+This is referred to as 'initiating a hard disconnect'.

+Together these are referred to as 'terminating transmission'.

+Either side MAY initiate a hard disconnect if it detects a violation by the other party of a mandatory condition within this document.

+On a server shutdown, the server SHOULD wait for inflight requests to be serviced prior to initiating a hard disconnect.
+A server MAY speed this process up by issuing error replies.
+The error value issued in respect of these requests and any subsequently received requests SHOULD be `ESHUTDOWN`.

+If the client receives an `ESHUTDOWN` error it MUST initiate a soft disconnect.

+The client MAY issue a soft disconnect at any time, but SHOULD wait until there are no inflight requests first.

+The client and the server MUST NOT initiate any form of disconnect other than in one of the above circumstances.

 ## TLS support

 The NBD protocol supports Transport Layer Security (TLS) (see